top of page

 help them build confidence and make new connections.

-working in collaboration with the award winning total reuse CIC in skelmersdale we produced a series of videos promoting the five ways to wellbeing. this was funded by The Esmée Fairbairn Foundation.
+working in collaboration with the award winning total reuse CIC in skelmersdale we produced a series of videos promoting the five ways to wellbeing. this was funded by The Esmée Fairbairn FoundatioN.

 the journey is a documenatry project made in collaboration with vulnerable males in st helens, merseyside.